 Whether you are seeking beautiful architecture, a great food scene, or a Miami-style city beach with a Catalan twist, it has something to suit most tastes.
 For a change of scene, you can hop on a fast ferry to the Hand in hand with flourishing as a popular city-break destination and Airbnb hot spot (of which more later), the Catalan city associated with the artist Antoni Gaudí has also been growing as a second-home hub.
 Once known as a slightly rundown, edgy city, it has changed much in the past 20 years.
 The 1992 Olympics began Barcelona’s transformation into the fashionable beach city that it now is, and the redevelopment of its waterfront area included the beachside Diagonal Mar district, where towers of luxury apartments enjoy sweeping views of the Catalan coast.
 Running alongside this has been the evolution of FC Barcelona into a brand in its own right, with its superstar players such as Lionel Messi, the five-times winner of the Fifa world player of the year award.

 “Barcelona is a global city, offering a combination of great value right now combined with the fashionable lifestyle aspects, so it’s a great time to buy a home there,” says Joanna Leverett, Cluttons head of international residential markets.
-“In what other major European city can you get a one-bed property in the central old town for €250,000?”
+“In what another major European city can you get a one-bed property in the central old town for €250,000?”
 There’s a much more diverse range of property offerings now as the new-build sector has recovered since 2013.
-The agent Engel & Völkers reports that the Balearic islands, or along the coast to explore the beautiful Costa Brava. city accounts for more than half of the building permits in the Catalonia region and is marketing 25 new development or restoration projects.
-They predict that this number will double this year.
-British buyers do tend to prefer older homes.

 The old town or Ciutat Vella